web3os-org/kernel/README.md

 ---

+This is a brief overview of how to use the kernel, please check [https://docs.web3os.sh](https://docs.web3os.sh) for updated documentation.

 This (and everything else) is subject to change before version 1.0.

-Also, expect undocumented features for now.

 `window.Kernel.modules` = { name: app }